Dra. Graciela Paz Alvarado | Universidad Autónoma de Baja California, Mexicali

 Profesor de tiempo completo de la Facultad de Ciencias Humanas de la UABC.
 Licenciada en Ciencias de la Comunicación por la UABC.
 Master en Ciencias de la Comunicación y Doctora en Comunicación Social por la Universidad La Habana, Cuba.
 Perfil PROMEP.
 Miembro: Cuerpo Académico Procesos de Comunicación en Organizaciones e Instituciones Sociales; del Núcleo Básico de la Especialidad en Traducción e Interpretación de la Facultad de Idiomas de la UABC; de la Asociación Mexicana de Investigadores y Profesionales de Comunicación Organizacional AMIPCO; de la Asociación Mexicana de Investigadores de la Comunicación (AMIC); y, del Consejo de Acreditación de la Comunicación A.C.
 (CONAC).

-Laura Castañeda is a Professor in the Radio and Television Department at San Diego City College since 2000, as well an independent producer, blogger, and documentary filmmaker.
+Laura Castañeda is a the new Lecturer/ Internship Coordinator in the Journalism and Media Studies Program at San Diego State University.
+Prior to this appointment, she served as Professor and Chair of the Radio and Television Department at San Diego City College since 2000.
+Outside the classroom, Laura Castañeda is an independent producer, blogger, screenwriter, and documentary filmmaker.
 She most recently completed a short documentary titled “Maid in America”.
 Laura has also handled press and media relations for the San Diego Latino Film Festival.
 Laura is a former board member for Unity, a national, non-profit organization advocating fair and accurate news coverage about people of color, and challenging the industry to reflect its staff with the nation’s diversity.
 She is also a member of Latino Journalists of California which she served as president of the San Diego chapter from 1997-2000.
-She is also a member of NALIP (The National Association of Latino Independent Producers), NAHJ (The National Association of Hispanic Journalists), BINACOM (Bi-national Organization of Teachers in Communication), IRE (Investigative Reporters and Editors) and a member of the University of Illinois-Urbana Alumni Association.
+She is also a member of NALIP (The National Association of Latino Independent Producers), NAHJ (The National Association of Hispanic Journalists), BINACOM (Bi-national Organization of Teachers in Communication), SPJ (Society of Professional Journalists), IRE (Investigative Reporters and Editors) and a member of the University of Illinois-Urbana Alumni Association.

 Dan Hallin | University of California, San Diego